rahulranjansah/hapsira/docs/source/examples/going-to-mars-with-python-using-poliastro.myst.md

 +++

 First of all, we import the necessary modules.
-Apart from poliastro we will make use of astropy to deal with physical units and time definitions and jplephem to compute the positions and velocities of the planets:
+Apart from hapsira we will make use of astropy to deal with physical units and time definitions and jplephem to compute the positions and velocities of the planets:

 ```{code-cell} ipython3
 from astropy import units as u